Bridge Firewall Configuration

 set firewall bridge name <name> rule <1-999999> log-options snapshot-length <0-9000>

 Define length of packet payload to include in netlink message.
-Only applicable if rule log is enable and log group is defined.
+Only applicable if rule log is enabled and the log group is defined.

 set firewall bridge forward filter rule <1-999999> log-options queue-threshold <0-65535>